yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

   - Go
   - WebAssembly
   - Yoke
-description: Experience building a Host module in webassembly for yoke
+description: >
+  Dive into the world of WebAssembly and learn how to seamlessly and securely integrate it with system resources through a hands-on exploration of Host and Guest interactions.
 ---
 It’s no secret that the [yoke](https://github.com/yokecd/yoke) project is a big fan of WebAssembly.